Snow-covered Timberline Lodge at sunrise with Mount Hood glowing pink in the background.

 The Summit Pass base area—including the Summit Pass Lodge, parking facilities, and access and circulation roads—would be reconfigured to improve the guest arrival and overall visitation experience for both skiers who exclusively use the Summit Pass terrain as well as guests who park at Summit Pass to access the rest of the terrain at Timberline.
 The Lodge and reconfigured base area strive to create connectivity to Government Camp, Mt.
 Hood and create a strong sense of place through honoring past architectural design of the region.

 The lodge itself would be approximately 20,000 square feet.
 It would include space for restaurant service and seating, ticketing, ski school, retail, restrooms, and more.
 The deck would offer additional seating opportunities during nice weather.
-This deck would provide direct access to the planned gondola and Summit Pass Chairlift.
+This deck would provide direct lift access.
 A small building for rentals and ski patrol would be constructed proximate to the lodge to provide additional space for these services.
 The lodge would also help Timberline provide year-round recreation programming by providing space for guests and/or summer ski and snowboard camps to use during the non-winter seasons.
-The Summit Pass Lodge design also includes a daycare center for guests and employees.

 UPGRADED PARKING CAPACITY AND RESORT ACCESS